anna099/hegel/consciousness/3-perception.md

 that is to say, the perceiver, after self-reflection, is *consciously aware* of their own perceiving.
 As Harris writes,

-> Consciousness is no longer naive but reflective.
+> Consciousness is no longer naïve but reflective.
 At this point in the
 > dialectic of sense-certainty it became the standard of what truly is; but in
 > the dialectic of perception it distinguishes its reflective activity as the
 > source of 'falsity.' [^20]